-The following recommended procedures apply for all visitors:
+The following apply for all visitors:

-- Sign in at the reception desk and show some form of ID.
+- Sign in at the reception desk and show some form of identification (ID).

-- Sign in and out every time even if s/he is known by the front office.
+- Sign in and out every time even if she/he is known by the front office.

-- Wear the visitor ID badge while on campus.
+- Wear a visitor ID badge while on campus.

-- Return the badge upon leaving the campus.
+- Return the visitor ID badge upon leaving the campus.

 - On the sign-in sheet, indicate the purpose of the visit.

 - Admissions

-- o Financial Aid
+- Financial Aid

 - Administration appointment

 - Learning Resource Center (LRC)

 - o Family

 - Children are not allowed in the classrooms, labs, or LRC due to safety factors.
 They may not be left in the reception room unattended.
 Anyone under 18 is considered a child.

 - Children of employees are only allowed to be with the employee but not in any classroom, lab, or the LRC.

 - o Friend

-- Current student w/o ID
+- Current student without ID

 - Delivery

-- o Vendor
+- Vendor

-- o Repair person
+- Repair person

-- Other please explain - Areas of the school open to visitors - Administration offices - Restrooms - Classrooms only with prior authorization by the Director of Education, Campus President, or designee such as Program Director - Visitors must adhere to the same standards of conduct as employees and students. - Employees are responsible for their visitors while inside the Campus.
+- Other please explain.

+- Areas of the school open to visitors - Administration offices - Restrooms - Classrooms only with prior authorization by the Director of Education, Campus President, or designee such as Program Director. - Visitors must adhere to the same standards of conduct as employees and students. - Employees are responsible for their visitors while inside the Campus.